 How Is a Counteroffer Rejected?

-The seller is not required to respond to an offer in all states.
+The seller is not required to respond to an offer.

 Of course, this doesn't mean that the brokers involved might not have earned a commission if the seller refuses to respond to a full-price-and-terms offer.
 The brokers might still demand payment if the listing and state law allows it.
 A nonresponse doesn't necessarily alleviate the seller's responsibility to the broker.